Celest (restaurant): Concept and storytelling

 The name Celest is derived from the Latin word for heavenly (caelestis, from caelum (“heaven, sky”) + -estris).
 The restaurant incorporates storytelling as part of its concept and interior design, a relatively recent trend in the hospitality industry in which guests are invited to experience the underlying narrative.
 The inspiration for Celest stems from The Unparalleled Adventure of One Hans Pfaall (1835), a story by Edgar Allan Poe about a Rotterdam native who travels to the moon in a self-built hot-air balloon.
 This early science fiction tale served as the basis for the interior design created by the architectural firm Doepel Strijkers.

 Several design elements reference this theme, including a prominent 2.5-metre digital moon globe and intimate dining spaces referred to as ‘moon pods’.
 Celest’s logo combines nineteenth-century stylistic references, such as the hot-air balloon, with contemporary typography, reflecting the thematic interplay between historical imagination and modern experience.

 Cuisine

-Celest is led by head chef Lars Drost, who previously worked at the two-Michelin-starred restaurant Ciel Bleu in Amsterdam.
 The restaurant offers a seasonal menu developed in collaboration with local suppliers.
-Drost bases the dishes on the availability of regional products, such as fish and vegetables, and combines these with international cooking techniques.
+Former head chef Drost based the dishes on the availability of regional products, such as fish and vegetables, and combines these with international cooking techniques.
 Celest employs sous-chefs Frank van Rijsbergen, previously of Allure and FG and named Rotterdam Culinary Talent in 2014, and Leonardo Sussi, formerly of Fitzgerald.

+Celest was led by head chef Lars Drost, who previously worked at the two-Michelin-starred restaurant Ciel Bleu in Amsterdam.
+In early 2026, Drost, who had been leading the kitchen at Celest since late 2024, left the restaurant to become the chef of the new fine dining restaurant at the Mandarin Oriental Hotel in Amsterdam.
+Drost’s departure was announced ahead of his departure from Celest on 1 February 2026 amid ongoing phased reopening efforts following earlier water damage at the Zalmhaven tower location; as of the announcement, no replacement had been named.